 Discontinued Operations.
 The Company sold its 51 percent interest in Koppers Arch Investments Pty Limited and its subsidiaries ("Koppers Arch") in July 2007 to Arch Chemicals, Inc. and has provided an indemnity to Arch Chemicals for the Company's share of liabilities, if any, arising from certain types of obligations and claims that arose prior to the Company's sale of its interest in Koppers Arch.
-Koppers Inc. has received three notices from Arch Chemicals asserting claims for indemnification under the share purchase agreement.
+Koppers Inc. has received four notices from Arch Chemicals asserting claims for indemnification under the share purchase agreement.
 The first notice relates to environmental issues related to the condition of certain property associated with the Auckland, New Zealand operations of Koppers Arch Wood Protection (NZ) Limited.
 Reserving all rights, Koppers has agreed to participate in the payment of attorneys' fees and related expenses relating to this matter until further notice.
-The two other notices relate to legal actions that have been filed in the High Court of New Zealand Auckland Registry against a third party and against Arch Wood Protection (NZ) Limited by a competitor of Arch Wood Protection (NZ) Limited.
+Another notice relates to claims of allegedly defective poles supplied by Arch Wood Protection (NZ) Limited.
+The Company has been informed that the estimated cost of replacing the poles in question, if replacement is required, is approximately \$1 million.
+The other notices relate to legal actions that have been filled in the High Court of New Zealand Auckland Registry against a third party and against Arch Wood Protection (NZ) Limited by a competitor of Arch Wood Protection (NZ) Limited.
 The competitor/plaintiff alleges, among other things, claims of defamation, injurious falsehood, conspiracy and violation of the New Zealand Fair Trading Act.
 Reserving all rights, Koppers has agreed to participate in the payment of attorneys' fees and related expenses relating to these matters until further notice.
-The plaintiff seeks damages of approximately \$10.8 million.
-The Company has not provided a reserve for these matters because, at this time, it cannot reasonably determine the probability of a loss, and the amount of loss, if any, cannot be reasonably estimated.
-An unfavorable resolution of these matters may have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.
+The plaintiff seeks damages of approximately \$7 million.
+The Company has not provided a reserve for these matters until further notice.
+The plaintiff seeks damages of approximately \$7 million.
+The Company has not provided a reserve for these matters because, at this time, it cannot reasonably determine the probability of a loss, and the amount of lo

 Other Matters.
-In January 2009, the Company received a questionnaire from the India Ministry of Commerce and Industry inquiring about the Company's sales of carbon black into the Indian market.
-The Association of Carbon Black Manufacturers contend that carbon black manufacturers from a number of countries including Australia are dumping carbon black into the Indian market and they are seeking the imposition of dumping duties on a retrospective basis.
-The Company has responded to the questionnaire.
+In early 2009, the Company responded to a questionnaire from India's Ministry of Commerce and Industry inquiring about the Company's sales of carbon black into the Indian market.
+The Association of Carbon Black Manufacturers contends that carbon black manufacturers from a number of countries including Australia are dumping carbon black into the Indian market.
+The Ministry of Commerce and Industry has issued preliminary findings to impose tariffs on imports of carbon black from the countries in question, including Australia.
+The Company continues to defend itself in these proceedings which are continuing.